r/TechSupport WAS Dark

 1. What is going on?

-2. What does this have to do with third-party reddit applications and why is everyone screaming about them dying because of Reddit?
+2. What does this have to do with third-party Reddit applications and why is everyone screaming about them dying because of Reddit?

 3. Why are people mentioning that it will harm those that require accessible websites?